microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Create Offer.md

 ### Offer Types

-**The technical portion of an Offer will fall into one of the following Offer Types:**
+**The technical portion of an offer will fall into one of the following Offer Types:**

 - [SaaS](https://learn.microsoft.com/en-us/partner-center/marketplace/plan-saas-offer)
 - [Azure Container](https://learn.microsoft.com/en-us/partner-center/marketplace/marketplace-containers)